sebastiantoh/tp/docs/UserGuide.md

 3. You should see that the meeting has been updated to reflect this new scheduled date.

+#### Viewing a breakdown of sales made in each tag: `sale breakdown` [Kwek Min Yih]

+Displays a breakdown of the top 5 tags and the number of sales with each tag.

+**Format:** `sale breakdown`

+* This will display a bar graph showing the top 5 tags and the number of sales with each tag in an external window.

 ### Scheduled Meetings

 StonksBook allows you to manage your scheduled meetings within the application.